MicrosoftDocs/Devices-docs/surface/support-solutions-surface.md

 > [!NOTE]
 > **Home users**: This article is only intended for use by IT professionals and technical support agents, and applies only to Surface devices.
 If you're looking for help with a problem with your home device, please see [Surface Devices Help](https://support.microsoft.com/products/surface-devices).

-These are the Microsoft Support solutions for common issues you may experience using Surface devices in an enterprise.
-If your issue is not listed here, contact [Surface Support for Business and Education customers](https://surface.com/help).
+These are the Microsoft Support solutions for common issues you might experience using Surface devices in an enterprise.
+If your issue isn't listed here, contact [Surface Support for Business and Education customers](https://surface.com/help).

 ## Warranty and service